umr1085-irset/web-front/src/contents/hudeca/institutions.md

 ............................

-Uncover was developped by Scilicium  as part of the research carried out at IRSET.
-The application is hosted by Genouest.
+The Uro-oncogenomics Viewer (UncoVer) was co-developed by the Chalmel lab at the Research Institute for Environmental and Occupational health (Irset) , the Scilicium company and the the GenOuest BioInformatics core facility.
+The application is currently hosted by Genouest.

 ............................